 This tteokbokki recipe is a variation made with seafood and cheese.
 All the contrasting flavors work so well together to create something incredibly flavorful and comforting.

 Cheese didn’t exist in Korea in the past.
 The only cheese I knew growing up was American yellow cheese singles.
-Driven by the young generation, cheese consumption has been rapidly rising in Korea over the last decade as Western dishes such as pizza have become enormously popular.
+Driven by the young generation, cheese consumption has been rapidly rising in Korea over the last two decades as Western dishes such as pizza have become enormously popular.

 Cheeses are now commonly added to various traditional Korean dishes, such as tteokbokki, gimbap, gyeran mari, pajeon, bokkeum bap, dak galbi, etc. More creative ideas, incorporating cheese into Korean food, are on the rise, and cheese is becoming a “hip” ingredient in Korean cuisine!